ferdy/.emacs.d/README.md

 I mainly use Emacs for **LaTeX**, **Elisp** and **Clojure**, so my setup is planned accordingly.

-This configuration comes with more than **120 packages** carefully set up for my daily usage.
+This configuration comes with about **120 packages** carefully set up for my daily usage.
 Check the ```.emacs.d/lisp``` directory for the gory details.

 ##Overview